offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ### Find Maximum Path

+`{bm} /(Algorithms\/Sequence Alignment\/Find Maximum Path)_TOPIC/`

 **WHAT**: Given an arbitrary directed acyclic graph where each edge has a weight, find the path with the maximum weight between two nodes.

 **WHY**: Finding a maximum path between nodes is fundamental to sequence alignments.
 That is, regardless of what type of sequence alignment is being performed, at its core it boils down to finding the maximum weight between two nodes in the alignment graph.

 #### Bruteforce Algorithm

+`{bm} /(Algorithms\/Sequence Alignment\/Find Maximum Path\/Bruteforce Algorithm)_TOPIC/`

 **ALGORITHM**:

-This algorithm finds a maximum path in the most obvious way: Recursively drill down all paths in the graph and pick the one with the highest weight.
-It's too slow to be used on anything but small graphs.
+This algorithm finds a maximum path using recursion.
+To calculate the maximum path between two nodes, iterate over each of the source node's children and calculate `edge_weight + max_path(child, destination).weight`.
+The iteration with the highest value is the one with the maximum path to the destination node.

+This is too slow to be used on anything but small DAGs.

 ```{output}
 ch5_code/src/FindMaxPath_Bruteforce.py